Radiconi/nodejs-fast-data-structures/README.md

 Linked List
 -----------
 Linked lists are preferable over arrays if you:
+- have unpredictable number of elements which change over time
 - need to insert-delete elements at the beginning or middle of the list
-- perform large number of insert / delete operations (in constant time, with reference to an element)
+- perform large number of insert / delete operations
-- don't need random access to elements
+- don't need random access to elements, but access is referenced to beginning, end or one or more elements inside list
 - want to implement fast queue

 Create new empty list object